Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.1/README_design_0.1.md

 -   The system sets an environment variable LUMI_PARTITION with value LUMI-C, LUMI-G, LUMI-D or LUMI-L depending on the node type.
+    This is used by the SoftwareStack module to then auto-load the module for the current partition when it is loaded.

 ### Default behaviour when loading modules